Tiger and Turtle – Magic Mountain

 Tiger and Turtle – Magic Mountain is an art installation and landmark in Duisburg, Germany, built in 2011.
 It was designed by Ulrich Genth and Heike Mutter.
 It resembles a roller coaster, but it is a walkway with stairs.
-Its vertical loop continues the walkway and stairs, but it is unwalkable and is blocked off.
+Its vertical loop continues the walkway and stairs but is unwalkable and blocked off.
 In 2013, Tiger and Turtle – Magic Mountain was ranked as #6 on HuffPost's list of Most Extreme Staircases.